iRobotCorporation/ssm-ctl/README.md

 ## The SSM parameters file

-The parameters file contains parameter names with their associated values and settings, as well as configurations for deleting parameters in advance of pushing, and for prompting for user input.
+The parameters file contains parameter names with their associated values and settings, as well as configurations for deleting parameters in advance of deploying, and for prompting for user input.

 ### Parameters